 You are always welcome to submit a proposal

-We publish monographs, edited volumes and conference proceedings on a wide range of specialist subjects.
+We publish monographs, edited volumes and conference proceedings with a minimum word count of 35,000 words on a wide range of specialist subjects.
 We also dedicate 10% of our publishing output each year to PhD dissertations by aspiring academics, in whose work we see particular potential.

 You will receive a prompt response to your submission